 As you start going downhill, decrease the electric assistance level first (for example, back from TOUR to ECO) and then upshift mechanical gears (right control on the handlebar).
 This will allow you to pedal slower, but with more force.

-Can electric bike go up steep hills?
-We wrote this post to address the question.
+Read also: Can electric bike go up steep hills?
+We wrote this article to address the question.

 Stopping on an electric bike

 As you are riding along, changing gears and adjusting assistance levels, how do you stop?